 5. Do your research

-Eco and sustainability are travel buzzwords now and it’s easy to decorate a website with pretty pictures of leaves and say you’re ‘green’.
+Sustainability is a big travel buzzword now and it’s easy to decorate a website with pretty pictures of leaves and say you’re ‘green’.
 But take the marketing spin with a pinch of salt and make sure you check out how sustainable tourism businesses really are.
-Especially for trips like cruises which have a particularly big impact on the places they visit.
+Especially for trips like cruises with a particularly big impact on the places they visit.

 Ask what their environmental policies are, do they recycle and conserve water, is food and drink locally sourced, how do they treat their staff, do they invest in the local community?